 5 easy things you can do to reset your stress

 While tackling burnout is often a longer term issue, there are a few easy things you can do to begin to reset your stress.
 These techniques are based on the biology of stress and how you can increase the hormones of oxytocin and natural endorphins to counteract the stress hormones of cortisol and adrenaline.

 This is the Thrive Lab A, B, C, D, E model.
-For more details on these and to download them in a handy poster format, check out our infographic.

 Engaging in physical activity can be a great stress reduction tool.
 Even just a short walk or running up and down the stairs a couple of times can help.
 Just 10 minutes of mild to moderate physical activity has been shown to be effective.

 Breathwork is the most powerful and effective antidote to stress.
 Focusing on our breath and learning to breathe properly, using our diaphragm, can reset stress within a minute.
 Even the world’s best surgeons use breathing exercises during intense long operations to remain cool and calm under pressure.
 Try box breathing or 7/11 breathing exercises are some ideas to get started.
 The important thing is to find one that works for you.